top of page

 5. The Rose

-• Display: Speaks for it's self.
+• Display: Speaks for its self.

 • Best for: Meats that are thinner and flexible and can hold a more aggressive, intricate shape, like salami, bresaola, or capicola.
 The rose is a beautiful centerpiece that adds a touch of gourmet elegance.